This integration allows you to send out a document for signing automatically, once a task is ticked off in your workflow run.

 Map a Process Street field in which to save the DocuSign Envelope ID after the signature request is drafted or sent.

-This requires you to have added a form field in your Process Street template, to act as a placeholder for the envelope ID (you could use a short text form field for this).
+This requires you to have added a form field in your Process Street workflow, to act as a placeholder for the envelope ID (you could use a short text form field for this).

 When you’re done, or if you choose to skip this step, click “Finish”.